 C37.94 optical interface is recommended for Nx64 Kbps applications.
 Separate transmit and receive timing signals are not used, as timing is embedded within the information signals.
 This simplifies the interface and reduces master/slave clock contention issues.
 The optical interface also isolates a local utility’s communications ground reference from a foreign ground reference.
 If a C37.94 interface is not possible, a G.703 interface is the next option.

-Due to strict timing requirements, utilities must inform each other when significant synchronization changes, which could affect the performance of inter-utility digital circuits, are planned (i.e.; a local utility retiming a previously floating DS1 by grooming the DS1 using a DCS or channel bank) (See Figure 7).
+Due to strict timing requirements, utilities must inform each other when significant synchronization changes, which could affect the performance of inter-utility digital circuits, are planned (i.e., a local utility retiming a previously floating DS1 by grooming the DS1 using a DCS or channel bank) (See Figure 7).

 RS-232 interfaces should have all the control leads available to allow full “handshaking” between the utilities.